BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - **A Fell Light is in Them** `ACTIVE`

-At the end of spectre's move, it can choose an enemy model within 12" and in Line of Sight.
-The model must pass an Intelligence test.
-If failed, you may move that model directly towards the spectre, up to its maximum Move value, even if it has already moved that turn.
-The model will stop moving if it would enter an enemy Control Zone (though they will never count as charging in this instance, and therefore cannot be involved in Combat with them), comes into contact with an Obstacle, impassable terrain, cliff edge, or another model.
-This cannot be used to move a model out of Combat, make them dismount, drop an item, or Lie Down.
-However this move can be used to make the model Charge the spectre.
+At the end of this model's Move, it can choose a single enemy model within 12" and Line of Sight.
+The chosen model must take an Intelligence Test.
+If the test is failed, you may Move the chosen model up to its Move Value directly towards this model, even if it has already Moved that turn.

+The chosen model will stop Moving if it would enter the Control Zone of an enemy model (with the exception of this model), if it comes into contact with an Obstacle, another model (though they will never count as Charging in this instance, and therefore cannot be involved in Combat with the model) or piece of impassable terrain, or if the model reaches the edge of a cliff or other such edge that would cause it to take falling damage.

+This Move cannot be used to Move a model out of Combat, make a model dismount, drop an item or Lie Down.
+However, if this Move would allow the chosen model to Charge this model, then this model may make them Charge.
 A model affected by this special rule cannot Move any further that turn, and may not use Active abilities.

 </div>